MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-global-settings.md

  Define labels to classify posts.
 Labels are a quick and easy way to assign a status to a post,  and let you add visual markers for a post.

 > [!NOTE]
->  Users must have a [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] Enterprise User License and at least a Responder Engagement Role to assign labels to posts.
+>  Users must have a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] Enterprise User License and at least a Responder Engagement Role to assign labels to posts.

 1. Go to **Settings** > **Global Settings**.